tercen/data_clinic_guide/docs/01_data_cleaning.md

 Here are the primary considerations.

-* Make sure data has a tabular Structure
+* Make sure data has a tabular structure
-* Make sure data has the proper format for Numbers
+* Make sure data has the proper format for numbers
 * Make sure missing values are kept empty

-## Tabular
+## Tabular Structure
-Data needs to be tabular.
+Data needs to be in a table structure: Columns and Rows, where each Column has a header.

 * No empty rows
 * No empty columns
-* Every column has to have a column header
+* A column header for each column

 ## Number Formats